Nebraska Revised Statute 71-6903

 (3) If the court finds, by clear and convincing evidence, that there is evidence of abuse as defined in section 28-351, sexual abuse as defined in section 28-367, or child abuse or neglect as defined in section 28-710 of the pregnant woman by a parent or a guardian or that an abortion without the consent of a parent or a guardian is in the best interest of the pregnant woman, the court shall issue an order authorizing the pregnant woman to consent to the performance or inducement of an abortion without the consent of a parent or a guardian.
 If the court does not make the finding specified in this subsection or subsection (2) of this section, it shall dismiss the petition.

-(7) The State Court Administrator shall develop the petition form and accompanying instructions on the procedure for petitioning the court for a waiver of consent, including the name, address, telephone number, and facsimile number of each court in the state.
+(5) The State Court Administrator shall develop the petition form and accompanying instructions on the procedure for petitioning the court for a waiver of consent, including the name, address, telephone number, and facsimile number of each court in the state.
 A sufficient number of petition forms and instructions shall be made available in each courthouse in such place that members of the general public may obtain a form and instructions without requesting such form and instructions from the clerk of the court or other court personnel.
-The clerk of the court shall, upon request, assist in completing and filing the petition for waiver of consent.
+The State Court Administrator shall also make such forms and instructions available on a website maintained by the Supreme Court.
+The clerk of the court shall assist in administrative matters and filing the petition for waiver of consent.

-(8) Proceedings in court pursuant to this section shall be confidential and shall ensure the anonymity of the pregnant woman.
+(6) Proceedings in court pursuant to this section shall be confidential and shall ensure the anonymity of the pregnant woman.
 The pregnant woman shall have the right to file her petition in the court using a pseudonym or using solely her initials.
 Proceedings shall be held in camera.
 Only the pregnant woman, the pregnant woman's guardian ad litem, the pregnant woman's attorney, and a person whose presence is specifically requested by the pregnant woman or the pregnant woman's attorney may attend the hearing on the petition.
-All testimony, all documents, all other evidence presented to the court, the petition and any order entered, and all records of any nature and kind relating to the matter shall be sealed by the clerk of the court and shall not be open to any person except upon order of the court for good cause shown.
-A separate docket for the purposes of this section shall be maintained by the clerk of the court and shall likewise be sealed and not opened to inspection by any person except upon order of the court for good cause shown.
+All testimony, all documents, all other evidence presented to the court, the petition and any order entered, and all records of any nature and kind relating to the matter shall be maintained and sealed by the clerk of the court and shall not be open to any person except upon order of the court for good cause shown.
+A separate docket or the confidential index within the electronic case management system for the purposes of this section shall be maintained by the clerk of the court and shall likewise be sealed and not opened to inspection by any person except upon order of the court for good cause shown.

 A petition for waiver of parental consent-which seeks authorization from the court to have an abortion without the notarized written consent of a parent or guardian of the petitioner-is limited in scope.
 Because of the limited scope of such an action, the district court acts as a special statutory tribunal to summarily decide the issues authorized by this section.
 In re Petition of Anonymous 5, 286 Neb.
 640, 838 N.W.2d 226 (2013).